 United States History, 1865–Present

 This course is a thematic survey of the United States from the end of the Civil War to the present.
-Students will examine the transformation of the United States from a rural, largely Protestant society into a powerful and culturally diverse, urban/industrial nation.
-Topics will include constitutional developments, the formation of a national economy, urbanization, and immigration.
-The course will also discuss political changes, the secularization of public culture, the formation of the welfare state, World War I, World War II, the Cold War, and the Vietnam War as well as suburbanization, the civil rights movement, women's and gay rights, and the late twentieth-century conservative-politics movement and religious revival.
-No prerequisites.
-This course is the same as HIST 102D in the history curriculum.
+Students will examine the transformation of the United States from a rural, largely Protestant society into a powerful and culturally diverse urban/industrial nation.
+Topics will include constitutional developments, the formation of a national economy, urbanization and immigration.
+The course also will discuss political changes, the secularization of public culture, the formation of the welfare state, World War I, World War II, the Cold War, and the Vietnam War as well as suburbanization, the civil rights movement, women's and gay rights, and the late 20th-century conservative politics movement and religious revival.
+This counts toward the history requirement for the major.
+This course is the same as HIST 102D.
+This course must be taken as HIST 102D to count towards the social science requirement.
+No prerequisite.